dotnet/code-analysis/README.md

         all-categories: 5.0-recommended
     ```

 3. Enable highly-recommended `IDExxxx` code-style rules, and disable all the remaining rules for a single project.
+Warnings are treated as errors.

     ```yaml
     - name: Run .NET Code Analysis